LadaOndris/hands/README.md

 #### Depth-based

 Uses custom-trained networks—**Blazeface** hand detector, and **Blazepose** hand pose estimator.
-The implementation is in the `TrackingCoordinatePredictor` class.
+The implementation is located in the `TrackingCoordinatePredictor` class.
 Both models are written in TensorFlow.

 This solution could also be adapted for color-based tracking, but it might require a few tweaks in the architecture or network configs.
 Also, new datasets would have to be acquired, and the models would have to be trained from scratch on those datasets.
-That said, the Mediapipe solution provides great results currently.
+That said, the Mediapipe solution currently provides results above expectations.

 ### GestureRecognizer implementations